No more advertisements in this website. Here's why.

 If you find this site interesting or useful, do share it with your friends!

 The World At Your Fingertips is a website like no other.
-Essentially meant for song lovers, news followers, cooking enthusiasts, cinema fans, language students, travellers and information seekers, it strives to make your surfing life easier.
-It does this by attempting to harness all internet resources together in one place for easy access.
+Essentially meant for song lovers, news followers, cooking enthusiasts, cinema fans, language students, travellers and information seekers, it strives to make your surfing life easier by attempting to harness all internet resources together in one place for easy access.
 Here content is king - there is no place for all that flash animation that only makes you wait longer for the page to load, so design has to take second place.
 Click to see more below.

 You will also find the Google Search box at the top of every page waiting for your search query.
 This is not a customized search that earns revenue and is limited in its scope but gives exactly the same results as the official Google site (Web, Images, Map, News, etc.) Besides, if you are not from an English-speaking country, you will get the search results in English here, not results from the local version of Google in another language which you are likely to get even if you should go to the google.com website.
 This is because Google detects which country you are from and delivers the results in your country's national language (if it is not English).

 The following are the highlights of the site: